YaelCohenGit/cpp-project/README.md

 # cpp-project
-This line is the only diff of the newBranch
+This line is the only diff between main and newBranch